 The management monitors the related foreign currency risk exposure closely on daily basis and, pursuant to a written foreign currency hedging policy as approved by the management, the Group would only enter into foreign currency forward contracts should need to arise.
-As at 31 December 2020, the Group had outstanding foreign currency forward contracts of approximately RMB164,320,000 (2019: Nil).
-No significant fair value gain or loss has been arising for the unrealised foreign currency forward contracts.
+As at 31 December 2021, the Group had no significant outstanding foreign currency forward contracts (2020: RMB164,320,000).